 - THE ROYAL AERO CLUB TRUST

 The RaeCT offers two categories of bursaries.
 It awards flying bursaries/grants for those wishing to advance from one recognised level of air sport to the next level and wish to upgrade their existing qualifications.
+50 bursaries were offered in 2016 and include The President’s Award (two bursaries each worth up to £750), a further bursary worth up to £1,000 (The Peter Cruddas Foundation Scholarship), the Breitling Bursary also worth up to £750, the MacRobert Trust Bursaries (two bursaries each worth up to £500, and the Bramson Bursary also worth up to £500, as well as a number of additional bursaries worth up to £500 each to suitable candidates.
+No applications were received in 2016 from balloon flyers who are encouraged to apply for future bursaries.
 It also awards FlightSim bursaries/grants for Computer Flight Simulation enthusiasts wishing to gain practical experience of flying or an air sport.
 More information and application details can be found at:

 The Light Aviation Association offers a scholarship through the Armstrong/Isaacs Foundation, based on two major donations from David Armstrong, a very early member of the LAA and equally eminent John Isaacs, the designer of the Isaacs Fury and 7/10 scale Isaacs Spitfire.
 The scholarship awards full sponsorship of a PPL to a young member of the LAA.
 Details found at: